rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 Latest version:

 v1.1 - 2024-07-20
-- Fixed NX Game Info title and version importing, now imports the entire line, auto-changes colons into dashes, and excludes any parentheses present in the update column
+- Fixed NX Game Info title and version importing, now imports the entire title line, chooses the base Title ID as Game ID instead of the latest one, auto-changes colons into dashes, and excludes any parentheses present in the update column

 To-do:
 - TESTING